Lokayel/File_Explorer/README.md

 It will list the available file and folders within your computer, allowing you to create, rename and delete file and folder.\
 It also allows the user to work with zip and rar files.\
 The user can select the application theme from the list to change it at runtime.\
+All file handling features are also implemented through the "Context Menu".\
 The User Interface(UI) of this application is implemented by ttkbootstrap.

 ## Features: